fortune-ncube/automobile_eda/README.md

 ## Introduction
 This is an EDA project on a dataset that contains various cars from different car makers.
 The dataset contains technical specifications of automobiles, insurance attributes, purchase prices, and many more variables.
+The dataset was compiled from data of 1985.

 ## Requirements
 ```bash